grigvardanyan/Signal_classification/README.md

 CNN architecture is from  https://arxiv.org/pdf/1602.04105.pdf

 ## Evaluation</br>
 Architecture in paper was used without batch normalization trick.
-In my experiment I also added batch normalization before each activation function.
+In my experiment I also added batch normalization before each activation function(right plot).
 See result in picture.</br>
-**NOTE** Images were ploted over test dataset.</br>
+**NOTE:** Images were ploted over test dataset.</br>
 ### SNR</br>
 ![Test Image 1](snr_formula.png) </br>
 **SNR** is ratio between **Power** of signal and noise in decibels scale </br>